Yan-Jianhua/AutoRQD/README.md

 python preprocess_mydataset.py
 ```
 ## Model training
-To train the YOLO11 on your core box dataset, run the following command:
+To train the YOLO11 on your core box dataset, first updata the data.yamal configuration file with your dataset paths.
+Then, modify the parameters in train_mydataset.py and run the following command:
 ```bash
 python train_mydataset.py
 ```